-Whether you’re whipping up a big Christmas dinner for your extended family, hosting a cocktail party for close friends, or inviting neighbors over for a casual open house, it pays to brush up on some holiday food safety tips.
+Whether you’re whipping up a big Thanksgiving dinner for your extended family, hosting a cocktail party for close friends, or inviting neighbors over for a casual open house, it pays to brush up on some holiday food safety tips.
 Here are some commonly asked questions — and answers — that will ensure that you're “the hostess with the mostest.”

 Do I need to use a meat thermometer for any type of roast, or is that only necessary for a turkey?

 For safety’s sake, it’s a good idea to use a food thermometer on other roasts, too.
 The safe internal temperature will vary depending on the type of meat and how well done you want it.
 Roast chicken should be cooked to an internal temperature of 165°F. Beef tenderloin and veal leg roasts should be cooked to a minimum internal temperature of 130°F to 135°F for medium-rare and to 140°F to 150°F for medium-well.
 Pork loin and tenderloin roasts should cook to at least 145ºF (pork is so lean these days it doesn’t need longer cooking).
 Leg of lamb should be cooked to 145°F to 150°F. Always allow roasts to rest for about 20 minutes before serving to retain the juices.
 Keep in mind that the internal temperature of the meat continues to rise some 10 degrees as the roast rests, so check the temperature toward the end of the cooking time.

 What’s the rule about keeping turkey stuffing safe?